pelinbalci/pelinbalci.github.io/_posts/2022-01-01-Motion-Classifier.md

 ### 3. Train & Test Model

-Impulse design is really easy thanks to edge impulse.
+Impulse design is really easy thanks to Edge Impulse.
 First, you need to create impulse.
 You will select processing block and learning block.
 The processing block will help you to generate features, and the learning block is the classification model.